 Deputy Director of Artistic Planning, Lyric Opera of Chicago

 The Mental Freedom Masterclasses exist to help fill that need.
-In my workshops and residencies, I draw from extensive training and certifications in wellness, over 15 years working with clients, and firsthand experience from over a decade performing internationally myself to provide a unique perspective on helping artists thrive both on and offstage.
+In my workshops, I draw from over 15 years working with clients and firsthand experience from over a decade performing internationally to provide a unique perspective on helping artists thrive both on and offstage.

 The Artist’s Guide to Being Human: Mental Wellness On and Offstage